Disabled Children and Young People Direct Payments

 The amount of a Direct Payment must be related to the cost of the service that would have otherwise been provided to meet the assessed need, and should not therefore exceed that of a similar service provided by Kent County Council.

-The actual costing of a Direct Payment to meet the needs identified in the Care Plan is undertaken by the CFDPS Support Worker, with the family.
+The actual costing of a Direct Payment to meet the needs identified in the Care Plan is undertaken by the DPSS Support Worker, with the family.
 The Direct Payment must be sufficient for the recipient to fulfil his/her duty as a responsible employer e.g. to cover holiday entitlement; National Insurance; training; contingency for sickness cover, payroll costs, etc. The Direct Payment must also comply with legislation governing a minimum wage.
 The Support Worker will ensure this does not exceed the cost of the equivalent service provided by the local authority.
-The social worker will need to advise the support worker what this amount would be.
-The agreed maximum notional rate for one to one support has been set at £12.80 for social hours and £14.80 for unsociable hours across the County.
+The social worker will need to advise the support worker what this amount would be be in line with Kent County Council’s current agreed notional hourly rates.

 When considering the potential training needs of a Personal Assistant employed via a direct payment, a training plan should be drawn up at the beginning of a direct payment and reviewed on an annual basis, so that appropriate costings can be included in the direct payment.